aruder77/java-development-server/README.md

-# Oracle XE 11g on Ubuntu 12.04 using Vagrant
+# Java-development support-server on Ubuntu 12.04 using Vagrant

-This project enables you to install Oracle 11g XE in a virtual machine running Ubuntu 12.04, using [Vagrant] and [Puppet].
+This project enables you to set up a support-server vm for Java development projects running Ubuntu 12.04, using [Vagrant] and [Puppet].

+It provides an Oracle 11g XE installation, a glassfish server, an LXDE desktop, an Oracle Java SDK, Apache Maven and more.

 ## Acknowledgements

-This project was created based on the information in [Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit] by Manish Raj, and the GitHub repository [vagrant-oracle-xe] by Stefan Glase.
+This project was created based the GitHub repo [vagrant-ubuntu-oracle-xe] by Hilverd Reker which is itself based on the information in
+[Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit] by Manish Raj, and the GitHub repository [vagrant-oracle-xe] by Stefan Glase.
 The former explains how to install Oracle XE 11g on Ubuntu 12.04, without explicitly providing a Vagrant or provisioner configuration.
 The latter has the same